decision-making-mike/sql-postgresql-learning/README.md

 I believe reading other parts, that is IV to VII, should not be of me interest during me forseeable learning of PostgreSQL.

-Beyond reading, I believe to have successfully created a database, then `pg_dumpall`ed, then `drop`ed this database, and finally restored it with `psql -f`.
+Beyond reading, I believe to have successfully created a database, then `pg_dumpall`ed, then `drop`ped this database, and finally restored it with `psql -f`.

 I have created a table with `create table` and displayed it with `\dt`.
 I have inserted a row thereinto with `insert into` and displayed it with `select`.